masasin/spirit_dev/README.md

   * [ ] Open the Rigid Bodies pane.
     * [ ] Set the name to something convenient, such as "drone".
 (Optional)
     * [ ] Under Advanced, set User Data to "1".
+    * [ ] Under Orientation, click "Reset to Current Orientation".
   * [ ] Open the Streaming pane.
 Ensure all settings are as follows:
     * Broadcast Frame Data: On
     * Local Interface: 192.168.0.1
     * Stream Markers: True